 Philippe Starck and Touza Arquitectos designed La Almazara with a dual purpose, both as an exhibition space and a working mill.
-Located a few kilometers from Ronda, it produces olive oil while functioning as a museum dedicated to olive culture.
+Located a few kilometers from Ronda (Andalusia, Spain), it produces olive oil while functioning as a museum dedicated to olive culture.
 The project includes architectural, interior and product photography for Ottostumm Mogs, Italian specialists in high-performance steel and bronze architectural systems.
 For the exteriors, I combined ground and aerial drone photography, alongside the production of video clips.

 The Sultan Qaboos Mosque in Muscat is one of the most imposing buildings in Oman.
 Photographing architecture at this scale demands reading natural light with precision to document volumes, balance contrasts and reveal the textures of marble and stone.
 Including people in the composition provides scale and helps the viewer grasp the real dimensions of the space.